yucombinator/trailstolove/content/posts/2023-12-17-rainier-high-hut/index.md

 The lowlights

 - I'm not too sure here...
-Maybe the availability cell reception if you're trying to go off the grid?
+Maybe the availability of cell reception if you're trying to go off the grid?

 **Logistics and Planning**